Reality Feels Different After Awareness Shifts

 Awareness Changes What the System Processes

-When awareness sharpens, perception stops acting as a passive lens and starts functioning like an interface.
+It’s not reality itself that changes, but what reality receives from you.
+When awareness sharpens, perception ceases to be a passive lens and begins to function as an interface.
 Attention becomes data.
 Presence becomes input.
-In this state, outcomes are no longer entirely accidental.
-The system does not reward belief or intention—it responds to coherence.
+In this state, results cease to be completely random.
+The system doesn’t reward belief or intention — it responds to consistency.

 That’s why the idea of perception as an active force matters here.
 It describes the point where observation becomes participation, and where “inner state” stops being private and starts behaving like a signal.